Sister Simone Campbell, SSS

 Sister Simone has often been featured in the national and international media, including appearances on 60 Minutes, The Colbert Report, and The Daily Show with Jon Stewart.

 She has received numerous awards, including the “Franklin D. Roosevelt Four Freedoms Award” and the “Defender of Democracy Award” from the international Parliamentarians for Global Action.
-Additionally, she has been the keynote or featured speaker at numerous large gatherings, including the 2012 Democratic National Convention.
+Additionally, she has been the keynote or featured speaker at numerous large gatherings, including both the 2012 and 2020 Democratic National Conventions.

 Prior to coming to NETWORK, Simone served as the Executive Director of JERICHO, the California interfaith public policy organization that works like NETWORK to protect the interests of people living in poverty.
 Simone also participated in a delegation of religious leaders to Iraq in December 2002, just prior to the war, and was later (while at NETWORK) part of a Catholic Relief Services delegation to Lebanon and Syria to study the Iraqi refugee situation there.